What Does a VPN Hide (And Why That Matters in 2025)

 • Your location (from most apps and websites)

-• What you’re doing online when using public Wi-Fi
+• What you’re doing online both at home and on public Wi-Fi

 • Who you are if you're logged into services like Google or Facebook